Maternity Care Model

-Approaching 4 million deliveries per year, birth is one of the most common reasons for hospital use in the US and is a top expenditure for payers.
-Between 2004-2010, commercial payment for maternity care increased by over 50%, with out-of-pocket expenses borne by families increasing four-fold.
-The US spends almost $82 billion per year on maternity care each year.
-Despite rapidly rising payments associated with childbirth national perinatal outcomes has not improved significantly over the last 15 years.
+With four million deliveries per year, birth is one of the most common reasons for hospital use in the US and is a huge expense for payers.
+Today, the US spends almost $82 billion per year on maternity care each year.
+Yet despite rapidly rising costs, national perinatal outcomes have not improved significantly over the last 15 years.

-$23 billion dollars in direct health care spending per year, or 28% of annual spending for
+The CERC team estimated that savings from full implementation of the model is $23 billion dollars in direct health care spending per year nationally, or 28% of annual spending for maternity care.

-Victoria Woo, MD, Tiffany Lundeen, MSN, Terry Platchek, MD, Sierra Matula, MD, MSHS, Arnold Milstein, MD, MPH, 2016
+Team: Victoria Woo, MD, Tiffany Lundeen, MSN, Terry Platchek, MD, Sierra Matula, MD, MSHS, Arnold Milstein, MD, MPH

 American Journal of Obstetrics and Gynecology, Available online 29 December 2016, ISSN 0002-9378